longphu25/hey-earn/docs/telegram-bot.md

-# Telegram Bot Integration
+# Superteam Earn Telegram Notification Bot

-This document explains how the Telegram bot for Hey Earn works and how to set it up.
+This document explains how the Telegram notification bot for Superteam Earn works and how to set it up.

 ## Overview

-The Hey Earn Telegram bot allows users to track their earnings and expenses directly from Telegram.
-Users can interact with the bot using commands to record transactions and view their financial information.
+The Superteam Earn Telegram notification bot provides users with personalized alerts for new bounties and projects published on the platform.
+Users can configure their preferences to receive notifications based on USD value, listing type, and specific skills.

+## Features

+- **Personalized Notifications**: Users receive alerts for new opportunities on Superteam Earn that match their preferences.
+- **Customizable Filters**: Users can configure notifications based on:
+  - USD value range
+  - Listing type (Bounties, Projects, or both)
+  - Specific skills
+- **Seamless User Experience**: Accessible via a direct link from the Superteam Earn user menu.
+- **Rich Notifications**: Each notification includes:
+  - Title of the listing
+  - Sponsor's name
+  - Reward token name and value
+  - Reward amount in USD
+  - Variable compensation or range information
+  - Direct link to the listing with UTM tracking
+  - Deadline for the listing

 ## Bot Commands